gpazevedo/JS-QuickExercises/README.md

 [Count Duplicate Characters](./DuplCountRegExp/README.md): Count the number of duplicates of distinct case-insensitive alphabetic characters and numeric digits.

+[Count Duplicate Primitives](./DuplCountArray/README.md): Count the number of duplicates of distinct primitives in an array.

 ## Development Workflow

 ```